-- 1. If the transfer student has fewer than three quarter hours of credit in freshman English composition, no credit is allowed.
-If three, four, or five quarter hours credit in the first course of an English composition sequence have been earned, EH 102 must be completed. - 2.
-If the transfer student has earned eight or more quarter hours in two sequential freshman English composition courses, the English composition requirement for AUM will have been met. - 3.
-No student earning a grade of "F" in a freshman composition course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
+- 1. If the transfer student has fewer than 3 quarter hours of credit in freshman English composition, no credit is allowed.
+If 3, 4, or 5 quarter hours of credit in the first course of an English composition sequence have been earned, EH 102 must be completed. - 2.
+If the transfer student has earned 8 or more quarter hours in two sequential freshman English composition courses, the English composition requirement for AUM will have been met. - No student earning a grade of "F" in a freshman composition course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.